 I frequently receive requests for banana-free smoothies and recipes that are low sugar and low carbohydrate.
 Simple as it may be, this tasty, nourishing pineapple smoothie fits the healthy bill.
-Whether your cooling off on a hot day, waking up your digestive system, or recharging from outdoor activities, you can count on this easy blend of pineapple and almonds with tummy-friendly dairy-free yogurt and almond milk.
+Whether your cooling off on a hot day, waking up your digestive system, or recharging from outdoor activities, you can count on this easy blend of pineapple and almonds.
+It’s enriched with tummy-friendly dairy-free yogurt, whole almonds, and almond milk.

 This pineapple smoothie recipe with photo was shared with us by Atkins.com.